Cross-entropy benchmarking: Interpretation

+Sampling-based quantum supremacy experiments

 The Sycamore processor was the first to demonstrate quantum supremacy via XEB.
 Instances of random circuits with $n = 53$ and 20 cycles were run to obtain an XEB of $0.0024$.
 Generating samples took 200 seconds on the quantum processor when it would have taken 10,000 years on Summit at the time of the experiment.
 Improvements in classical algorithms have shortened the runtime to about a week on Sunway TaihuLight thus collapsing Sycamore's claim to quantum supremacy.
 As of 2021, the latest demonstration of quantum supremacy by Zuchongzhi 2.1 with $n = 60$, 24 cycles and an XEB of $0.000366$ holds.
 It takes around 4 hours to generate samples on Zuchongzhi 2.1 when it would take 10,000 years on Sunway.